Antonio Núñez (footballer)

 Antonio Núñez Tena (born 15 January 1979) is a Spanish retired professional footballer who played as a right midfielder.

 His early career included spells at Real Madrid and Liverpool, on the fringes of both teams.
-Much of the rest of his career was spent in Segunda División, while he also played three years for Apollon Limassol in Cyprus.
+Much of the rest of his career was spent in the Segunda División, while he also played three years for Apollon Limassol in Cyprus.

 Club career

 Real Madrid

-Born in Madrid, Núñez started his career with CD San Federico, before joining Tercera División team CD Las Rozas.
-In 2001 he moved to Real Madrid, his favourite club growing up.
+Born in Madrid, Núñez started his career with San Federico, before joining Tercera División team Las Rozas.
+In 2001, he moved to Real Madrid, his favourite club growing up.

 Courtesy of manager Carlos Queiroz, Núñez was promoted to the main squad for the 2003–04 season.
-On 2 September 2003, in his La Liga debut, he came on as a substitute for Javier Portillo 15 minutes from time in an away game against Villarreal CF and scored the 1–1 equaliser after just seven minutes; for the remainder of the campaign, however, in which the Merengues came up totally empty, he only made a further ten league appearances, all from the bench.
+On 2 September 2003, in his La Liga debut, he came on as a substitute for Javier Portillo 15 minutes from time in an away game against Villarreal and scored the 1–1 equaliser after just seven minutes; for the remainder of the campaign, however, in which the Merengues came up totally empty, he only made a further ten league appearances, all from the bench.

 Liverpool

 In August 2004, Núñez was transferred to Liverpool, becoming Rafael Benítez's second signing as manager – after compatriot Josemi – as part of an exchange deal that saw Michael Owen go in the opposite direction for £8 million.
 He injured his knee in his first day of training for the Reds, and was out of action for three months.
 He made his Premier League debut on 28 November, playing 21 minutes in a 2–1 win over Arsenal.

 Núñez scored his first and only goal for Liverpool in the 3–2 loss against Chelsea in the final of the Football League Cup, therefore becoming the only player in the club's history to score his only goal for the team in a major cup final.
-In his only season, he also won a UEFA Champions League medal, as he was one of the substitutes in the final against A.C.
-Milan (although he did not play).
+In his only season, he also won a UEFA Champions League medal, as he was one of the substitutes in the final against AC Milan (although he did not play).